This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 Payments can be made online through MyCoID or directly at SSM offices.
 Keeping a record of payment is important for future reference and ensures smooth processing of your business registration.

-8. Obtain Certificate of Registration
+8. Issuance of a Certificate of Registration

 9. Open a Corporate Bank Account